 Industrial High Temperature Furnaces

-Silcarb has a number of these high temperature furnaces in operation around the world.
-Silcarb uses its own high-density reaction bonded Silicon Carbide Heating Elements (which is manufactured in its plant in Bangalore) for these High-Temperature Furnaces.
+Silcarb has a number of these high-temperature furnaces in operation around the world.
+Silcarb uses its high-density reaction-bonded Silicon Carbide Heating Elements (which are manufactured in its plant in Bangalore) for these High-Temperature Furnaces.

 -